sealvault/sealvault/website/src/blog/posts/web3-vision.md

 ### Valuable Data

-Further, while the value of ownership is already clear to crypto native users, data ownership will draw other users to Web3 once the wealth it creates becomes apparent.
+While the value of ownership is already clear to crypto native users, data ownership will draw other users to Web3 once the wealth it creates becomes apparent.
 Synthetic data can be valuable as proven by thriving black markets for MMORPGs, and given a choice between investing time in applications